Kwok Chan: Post-war career

 After the Pacific War, he became the chairman of the South China Athletic Association, president of the Hong Kong Football Association and the Asian Football Confederation.
-He was also member of the council of the University of Hong Kong, Diocesan Boys' School, and St. Stephen's College.
-He became the head of the St. John Ambulance Brigade and Rotary and vice-chairman of the Red Cross Hong Kong.
+He was also member of the council of the University of Hong Kong, Diocesan Boys' School, and St Stephen's College.
+He became the head of the St John Ambulance Brigade and Rotary and vice-chairman of the Red Cross Hong Kong.
 For the Chinese community, he was vice-chairman of the Chinese Temples Committee.

 He was appointed by the government member of the Licensing Board, Business Advisory Board, Fishing Advisory Board.
 From 1950 to 1957, he was the unofficial member of the Urban Council of Hong Kong.
 He had also acted as unofficial member of the Executive Council.
 He was also representative for Hong Kong in the United Nations Economic Commission for Asia and the Far East in 1949, 1953, 1954 and 1958.
 He was rewarded Officer of the Order of the British Empire in 1953 and Légion d'honneur in 1955.
 He was promoted to Commander of the Order of St John in 1957 and Knight of the Order of St John in 1961.
 In 1962, he was made Commander of the Order of the British Empire.

 In 1960, he became vice-chairman of the board of the Hang Seng Bank.
-He was also director of many companies such as Hong Kong Electric Company, Hong Kong and Yaumati Ferry Company, A. S. Watson & Company, Kowloon Motor Bus, Rediffusion Television, Dah Chong Hong Limited, Hong Kong Settlers Housing Corporation, Oriental Express Limited and Borneo, Greenland & Company.
+He was also director of many companies such as Hongkong Electric Company, Hong Kong and Yaumati Ferry Company, AS Watson, Kowloon Motor Bus, Rediffusion Television, Dah Chong Hong Limited, Hong Kong Settlers Housing Corporation, Oriental Express Limited and Borneo, Greenland & Company.

 Kwok died at Queen Mary Hospital on 17 June 1967 at the age of 67.